arclicious/tar-tool/README.md

    into Terminal.

-2. Make sure that you've also got **Python3.6** or newer installed by typing:
+2. Make sure that you've also got **Python 2** or newer installed by typing:

-          sudo apt-get install python3
+          sudo apt-get install python2

    into Terminal.